HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_local_flexnet_entitlement_server.md

         4. Click **Save**.
 The device is created.

     2. Map your HCL Digital Experience Cloud Native 9.5 entitlements to the local license server.
-Refer to the following table: [HCL Digital Experience Cloud Native 9.5 Tier 1 – 7 parts and FlexNet License Server Feature Name](index.md) for details.
+See the table [HCL Digital Experience Cloud Native 9.5 Tier 1 – 7 parts and FlexNet License Server Feature Name](flexnet_license_and_delivery.md) for more information.

         1. On the device page, select **Action > Map Entitlements**.